Michael Dillon: Trinity College and surgeries

 Trinity College Dublin pictured in 2021.

 Dillon's research on hormones and sexuality, and his correspondence with Gillies, had fostered an interest in medicine.
-In 1945, after completing initial training at Bristol’s Merchant Venturer’s Technical College, he enrolled in the Medical School of Trinity College Dublin.
+In 1945, after completing initial training at Bristol's Merchant Venturer's Technical College, he enrolled in the Medical School of Trinity College Dublin.
 Dillon was able to enrol under his new name thanks to assistance from a former Oxford tutor, who helped Dillon change the university records to show that he had studied at Brasenose College, which only accepted male students at the time.

 Gillies was willing to perform a phalloplasty on Dillon, but only after World War II had concluded.
 At the time, the standard medical view of gender-affirming surgery was that it amounted to a mutilation of a healthy body.
 Gillies, however, believed that performing such surgeries was necessary and morally correct if it brought happiness to the patient.
 Dillon shared this belief, believing that patients should have the agency to decide if the "mutilation" would end their psychological distress.
-Because operations to change gender were deemed controversial, Gillies falsified Dillon’s condition in order to be able to perform surgery without scrutiny, diagnosing Dillon with acute hypospadias.
+Because operations to change gender were deemed controversial, Gillies falsified Dillon's condition in order to be able to perform surgery without scrutiny, diagnosing Dillon with acute hypospadias.
 (Note: Penny Lewis writes that false diagnoses of hypospadias were relatively widespread at the time among doctors treating transgender patients.)
 From 1946, during his holidays from medical school, Dillon travelled to visit Gillies at Rooksdown House in Basingstoke for a series of surgeries.
 The phalloplasty surgery involved using flaps of skin from Dillon's legs and stomach to form a penis.
 The surgeries led to infections and difficulty walking, which Dillon would falsely claim were wounds suffered during the bombing raids of Bristol.
 Gillies made an effort to foster a positive atmosphere at Rooksdown and Dillon enjoyed his time there, twice acting as master of ceremonies for the Christmas parties and in general feeling as if he were finally becoming wholly male.

 At Trinity, Dillon again became a distinguished rower, this time for the men's team.
-He achieved a blue, therefore very likely becoming the first person to have won the accolade as both a man and a woman.
+He achieved a blue.
 Dillon was reported to be misogynistic and was careful to avoid romantic advances with women, later saying that he felt it was unfair to court women if he was not able to have children with them.
 He felt great comfort, however, in knowing that he could be in public and automatically perceived as a male by passers-by.
 His aunts grew to accept him as a male and eventually Dillon felt comfortable visiting them back in Folkestone.
 His brother, however, never accepted Dillon, and forbade him from ever revealing his relation to the baronetcy.